-Dechezlepretre et al. (2016) use U.K. data and find that the R&D tax credit policy increases innovation activities and SMEs are more responsive to the policy (Dechezlepretre et al., 2016).
+Dechezlepretre et al. (2016) use U.K. data and find that R&D tax credits increase innovation activities and SMEs are more responsive to the credits (Dechezlepretre et al., 2016).
 Moreover, studies have shown that smaller firms are important job generators and may be more innovative than larger firms (Klette and Kortum, 2004; Michaelidou et al., 2011).
-Unlike U.K. where a firm's R&D tax credit is calculated based on total R&D spending, the U.S. designs a different R&D tax credit policy based on a firm's incremental R&D spending.
-Therefore, under this kind of tax mechanism, we would like to examine whether in the U.S., SMEs are also more responsive to the R&D tax credit policy and whether the degree of responsiveness varies across industries.
+Unlike the U.K. where a firm's R&D tax credit is calculated based on total R&D spending, the U.S. designs a different R&D tax credit based on a firm's incremental R&D spending.
+Therefore, under this kind of tax mechanism, we would like to examine whether in the U.S., SMEs are also more responsive to the R&D tax credit and whether the degree of responsiveness varies across industries.
 We design a R&D inequality index to measure the relative responsiveness between large firms and SMEs.
-Additionally, if the tax design favors SMEs less than large companies, do industries with a higher degree of inequality in R&D tax policy also has lower growth in innovation?
-That is, will R&D inequality discourage innovation?

-Moreover, studies in OECD countries show that import competition positively affect innovation rates (Bloom et al., 2016) and trade literature have shown that more productive firms can be better protected from import competition.
+Moreover, studies in OECD countries show that import competition positively affect innovation rates (Bloom et al., 2016) and trade literature has shown that more productive firms can be better protected from import competition.
 Given those findings, we would like to examine whether industries with higher degrees of R&D inequality have lower innovation output, which implies that these industries are less competitive in the open trade environment.

-2.1 The Measurement of the VAX ratio: Measurement of the Degree of Import Competition
+2.1 The VAX ratio: Measurement of the Degree of Import Competition